 Pregnancy and obesity: Know the risks

-Being obese during pregnancy can have a major impact on your health and your baby's health.
+Having a high body mass index (BMI) during pregnancy can have a major impact on your health and your baby's health.
 Find out about the possible complications, recommendations for weight gain and what you can do to promote a healthy pregnancy.

 What's considered obese?

-How might obesity affect my pregnancy?
+How might a high BMI affect my pregnancy?

-Being obese during pregnancy increases the risk of various pregnancy complications, including:
+Having a high BMI during pregnancy increases the risk of various pregnancy complications, including:

-- The risk of miscarriage, stillbirth and recurrent miscarriage
+- Miscarriage, stillbirth and recurrent miscarriage

 - Gestational diabetes